Decent-Cypher/Gesture_Detection/README.md

 ## Features

 - Real-time hand detection and tracking using computer vision techniques.
-- Recognition of predefined hand gestures such as thumbs up, peace sign, and waving.
+- Recognition of predefined hand gestures such as thumbs up, peace sign, and some sign language letters.
 - Support for training custom hand gestures using machine learning algorithms.
 - Integration with graphical user interfaces (GUIs) for user interaction.

+## How to Use

+1. Install the required dependencies by running the following command in your terminal:
+`pip install -r requirements.txt`
+2. Once the requirements are installed, you can run the application by executing the following command:
+`python app.py`

+This will start the hand gesture recognition app, allowing you to interact with it using your camera.
+The list of the recognizable gestures can be found in the model folder.